Orders

 A typical order follows this lifecycle:

 - Payment is processed — When the payment gateway confirms payment, the order status automatically transitions to "Paid".
-Stock levels are decreased for all items in the order.
+The order is marked as payment processed.

 - Order is fulfilled — A backend user processes the order, picks and packs the items, and updates the status (e.g., to "Processing" or "Shipped").
 Tracking codes are added when the shipment is dispatched.